Nomad-Media/samples-python/event_scheduler/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Creates and updates an event.](ref:createandupdateevent)
+> For more information about the API calls used go to [Create and Update an Event](https://developer.nomad-cms.com/docs/create-and-update-an-event)

 ## Add Live Schedule To Event